AnonymouX47/termvisage/docs/source/viewer/index.rst

 Exit Codes
 ----------
-``term-image`` returns the following exit codes with the specified meanings:
+``termvisage`` returns the following exit codes with the specified meanings:

 * ``0`` (SUCESS): Exited normally and successfully.
 * ``1`` (FAILURE): Exited due to an unhandled exception or a non-specific error.